Ismo404/ismo404.github.io/index.md

   }
   .title-container {
     text-align: center;
-    padding-top: 20px;
-    color: black;
-  }
+    position: absolute; /* Makes the title absolute relative to the body */
+    width: 100%; /* Ensures title-container takes full width available */
+    top: 20px; /* Adds a little space on top */
+    z-index: 10; /* Ensures title-container stacks on top of .textbox */ }
   .title {
-    margin: 0;
     font-size: 2.5em;
+    color: black;
     font-family: 'Press Start 2P', cursive;
   }
   .textbox {
     background-color: #12682D;
     padding: 20px;
-    margin-top: 20px; /* Add space above the textbox */
+    margin: 0; /* Remove margins to allow the box to fill the height */
     box-shadow: 0 4px 8px rgba(0, 0, 0, 0.2);
     color: white;
-    width: 300px; /* Set a fixed width */
+    width: 300px; /* Fixed width for the textbox */
-    /* If you want the width to be more flexible, you could use:
-       width: auto;
-       max-width: 300px;
-    */
-  }
+    height: 100vh; /* Make the textbox fill the height of the viewport */
+    box-sizing: border-box; /* Ensures padding is included in the height */ }
 </style>
 </head>